Your intranet content can mean the difference between your intranet becoming a thriving hub of activity or a ghost town.

 If you are in the process of building an intranet content management system, you’re probably contemplating the usual questions.
 What types of content should we have on the intranet?
 How do we ensure users aren’t overwhelmed by all this content?
 How do we keep it up-to-date?
 Who is responsible for the content?

-In this blog post we’ll address these questions, providing detailed insights into intranet content strategy and management best practices.
+In this blog post we’ll address these questions and provide detailed insights into intranet content management best practices.

 Creating an Effective Intranet Content Management Strategy

 An intranet content strategy provides guidance on best practices for creating and delivering content to your end users.
 Like any strategy, this needs to be tied to a strong understanding of your audience, as well as the goals you want to achieve.

 In the same way marketing teams create personas, consider applying this methodology to your intranet end users.
 If you understand their pain points/challenges, what motivates them and what features and information they need, you’ll be in a much better position to understand what content is useful for them.